gillianassi/Portfolio/src/markdown/projects/GEngine.md

         <div class="w-full">
             <h1 class="title">Observer Pattern</h1>
             <p>
-                Although this is not specifically implemented in the engine, Burgertime itself makes use of the observer pattern to handle in game events.
+                Although this is not specifically implemented in the engine, Burgertime itself makes use of the observer pattern to handle in-game events.
             </p>
         </div>
     </div>